Vernnit/Data-Science-Learning/README.md

 **Notebooks -** Contains all my jupyter notebooks with all the notes and code for the particular concept / tool / library I will be learning.

-**Resources-** Contains all the data files and other files being used while learning.
+**Resources -** Contains all the data files and other files being used while learning.

+**Assignments -** Contains all the assignments I took to understand the particular tool / library / concept.